nhsengland/python-in-an-hour/README.md

 This repo will give you a very brief introduction to what Python can do for you as someone who works with data, and some of the advantages of using Python over tools like Excel.

+We have two notebooks in here - one to show some basic data processing, and one to show a visualisation tool called D-Tale.

+You can run this code in GitHub Codespaces, locally on any machine with Python installed (see instructions below), or with Google Colab at these links:

-It's designed to be run in Google Colab: <a target="_blank" href="https://colab.research.google.com/github/nhsengland/python-in-an-hour/blob/main/rap_example_pipeline_python.ipynb">
+Data processing notebook: <a target="_blank" href="https://colab.research.google.com/github/nhsengland/python-in-an-hour/blob/main/rap_example_pipeline_python.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-there is also a second notebook, which shows how to use `dtale` to explore data

- dtale tutorial: <a target="_blank" href="https://colab.research.google.com/github/nhsengland/python-in-an-hour/blob/main/Visualising_data_with_dtale.ipynb">
+D-Tale notebook: <a target="_blank" href="https://colab.research.google.com/github/nhsengland/python-in-an-hour/blob/main/Visualising_data_with_dtale.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>